lukiwieser/make-files-ascii/README.md

 ## Motivation

 Some filesystems do not support special characters.
-For example, when uploading a dataset to *Kaggle*, only ASCII filenames are supported, and the Apostrophe `'` is also not allowed.
+For example, when uploading a dataset to [Kaggle](https://www.kaggle.com/), only ASCII filenames are supported, and the Apostrophe `'` is also not allowed.

-Therefore it can be useful to replace such special characters.
+Therefore, it can be useful to replace such special characters.
-Additionally there might be files that reference these filenames somehow, thus renaming the content of a file could also make sense.
+Additionally, there might be files that reference these filenames somehow, thus renaming the content of a file could also make sense.

 ## Supported Platforms